-Transportation/Traffic Tribal Cultural Resources Utilities/Service Systems Mandatory Findings of Significance

-3.3 DETERMINATION

-On the basis of this initial evaluation

-- No substantial changes are proposed in the project and there are no substantial changes in the circumstances under which the project will be undertaken that will require major revisions to the previous approved ND or MND or certified EIR due to the involvement of new significant environmental effects or a substantial increase in the severity of previously identified significant effects.
-Also, there is no "new information of substantial importance" as that term is used in CEQA Guidelines Section 15162(a)(3).
-Therefore, the previously adopted ND or MND or previously certified EIR adequately discusses the potential impacts of the project without modification. - No substantial changes are proposed in the project and there are no substantial changes in the circumstances under which the project will be undertaken that will require major revisions to the previous approved ND or MND or certified EIR due to the involvement of new significant environmental effects or a substantial increase in the severity of previously identified significant effects.
-Also, there is no "new information of substantial importance" as that term is used in CEQA Guidelines Section 15162(a)(3).
-Therefore, the previously adopted ND, MND or previously certified EIR adequately discusses the potential impacts of the project; however, minor changes require the preparation of an ADDENDUM. - Substantial changes are proposed in the project or there are substantial changes in the circumstances under which the project will be undertaken that will require major revisions to the previous ND, MND or EIR due to the involvement of significant new environmental effects or a substantial increase in the severity of previously identified significant effects.
+City of Ridito Creek Ranch Specific Plan Elk Addendum Transportation/Traffic Tribal Cultural Resources Utilities/Service Systems Mandatory Findings of Significance 3.3 DETERMINATION On the e basis of this initial evaluat ion in the circumstances und revisions to the previous new significant environn identified significant eff as that term is used in adopted ND or MND No substantial changes are proposed in the project and there are no substantial changes in the circumstances under which the project will be undertaken that will require major revisions to the previous approved ND or MND or certified EIR due to the involvement of new significant environmental effects or a substantial increase in the severity of previously identified significant effects.
+Also, there is no "new information of substantial importance as that term is used in CEQA Guidelines Section 15162(a)(3).
+Therefore, the previously adopted ND or MND or previously certified EIR adequately discusses the potential impacts of the project without modification. impacts of the project without modification.
+Substantial changes are nron osed in the project or the re ar e substantial changes in the

+Substantial changes are proposed in the project or there are substantial changes in the circumstances under which the project will be undertaken that will require major revisions to the previous ND, MND or EIR due to the involvement of significant new environmental effects or a substantial increase in the severity of previously identified significant effects.
 Or, there is "new information of substantial importance," as that term is used in CEQA Guidelines Section 15162(a)(3).
 However, all new potentially significant environmental effects or substantial increases in the severity of previously identified significant effects are clearly reduced to below a level of significance through the incorporation of mitigation measures agreed to by the project applicant.
-Therefore, a SUBSEQUENT MND is required. - Substantial changes are proposed in the project or there are substantial changes in the circumstances under which the project will be undertaken that will require major revisions to the previous environmental document due to the involvement of significant new environmental effects or a substantial increase in the severity of previously identified significant effects.
+Therefore, a SUBSEQUENT MND is required.

+Substantial changes are proposed in the project or there are substantial changes in the circumstances under which the project will be undertaken that will require major revisions to the previous environmental document due to the involvement of significant new environmental effects or a substantial increase in the severity of previously identified significant effects.
 Or, there is "new information of substantial importance," as that term is used in CEQA Guidelines Section 15162(a)(3).
 However, only minor changes or additions or changes would be necessary to make the previous EIR adequate for the project in the changed situation.
 Therefore, a SUPPLEMENTAL EIR is required.

-Substantial changes are proposed in the project or there are substantial changes in the circumstances under which the project will be undertaken that will require major revisions to the previous environmental document due to the involvement of significant new environmental effects or a substantial increase in the severity of previously identified significant effects.
-Or, there is "new information of substantial importance," as that term is used in CEQA Guidelines Section 15162(a)(3) such as one or more significant effects not discussed in the previous EIR.
-Therefore, a SUBSEQUENT EIR is required.